-- 6.22 NPPF guidance states that "Development should only be prevented or refused on highways grounds if there would be an unacceptable impact on highway safety, or the residual cumulative impacts on the road network would be severe" (NPPF para 111).
-The current application does not meet these tests with no highway safety impact found and no severe impact on the highway network. - 6.23 The development would use an existing access and this would be acceptable in highway safety terms.
-There is sufficient parking/turning provision on the site; and the traffic generation as a result of the additional mobile homes would not have a severe impact upon the local road network. - d.
-The site is not located in an area at risk from flooding (zones 3a and 3b) - 6.24 The site lies within Flood Zone 1, consequently flooding is not an issue.
-A planning condition will be imposed to that surface water runoff is dealt with within the site boundaries. - f.
-The ecological impact of the development has been assessed through appropriate survey and a scheme for any necessary mitigation and enhancement measures confirmed. - 6.25 Policy LPRSP14 directs the planning system to contribute to and enhance the natural and local environment.
-The application site surface is currently road plannings and shrubland with little ecology value and in this context, it is concluded that there is no requirement for an ecological survey. - 6.26 The applicant has stated that the site has been used and managed in association with the existing gypsy and traveller accommodation located to the southeast.
-The site or adjacent land is not designated land and do not contain important habitats or other biodiversity features.
-No reasonable likelihood of protected or priority species being present on the site or being adversely impacted by this application. - 6.27 Planning conditions are recommended to seek on site biodiversity enhancement and for new landscaping especially around the site boundaries.
+d.
+The site is not located in an area at risk from flooding (zones 3a and 3b)

+5.21 The site lies within Flood Zone 1, consequently flooding is not an issue.
+A planning condition will be imposed to that surface water runoff is dealt with within the site boundaries.

+f.
+The ecological impact of the development has been assessed through appropriate survey and a scheme for any necessary mitigation and enhancement measures confirmed.

+- 5.22 Policy LPRSP14 directs the planning system to contribute to and enhance the natural and local environment.
+The application site surface is currently road plannings and shrubland with little ecology value and in this context, it is concluded that there is no requirement for an ecological survey. - 5.23 The applicant has stated that the site has been used and managed in association with the existing gypsy and traveller accommodation.
+The site and adjacent land is not designated land and do not contain important habitats or other biodiversity features.
+There is no reasonable likelihood of protected or priority species being present on the site or being adversely impacted by this application. - 5.24 Planning conditions are recommended to seek on site biodiversity enhancement and for new landscaping especially around the site boundaries.
 On this basis, the proposal would accord with policies LPRSP14 and LPRHOU 8 of the Maidstone Local Plan Review (2024), and the NPPF (2023).
 These policies jointly direct the planning system to contribute to and enhance the natural and local environment.